Founder

 Not because the code was bad.
 Sometimes it was brilliant code.
 But:

-- Nobody in the organization understood how it worked.
+- Nobody in the organisation understood how it worked.
 When the original engineer left, the solution became a black box.

 - The wrong things got automated.
 Teams automated easy tasks instead of painful ones, and then couldn't figure out what to automate next.